OliverDevsCode/Computle/Privacy Policy.md

 ## 2. How We Use Your Information

-We use the information we collect for several purposes, including:
+We use the information we collect for one purpose:

 - **Displaying Leaderboard Data:** To present your game performance on a public leaderboard using your anonymous identifier.